Interface effects on titanium growth on graphene: Introduction

 Some recent reports imply that Ti may form covalent bonds with graphene and produce TiC~\cite{Gong2014}, while others have claimed that Ti cannot do so on defect-free graphene~\cite{Matruglio2016,Hsu2014}.
 It has also been reported that Ti wets graphene in Frank–van der Merwe (layered) growth mode, and that it grows in a (roughly) epitaxial relationship with the graphene substrate~\cite{Hsu2014}.
+Other experiments, investigating the growth of Ti on supported pristine and defective graphene, using a scanning tunnelling microscope, found that it grows in islands~\cite{Mashoff2013,Mashoff2015}.

 Transport~\cite{Pi2009} and photocurrent~\cite{Lee2008a} measurements imply that significant $n$-type doping of graphene may be observable at the Ti-graphene interfaces, while Raman studies have been much less conclusive~\cite{Iqbal2012,Hsu2014}.
 In one of these studies a low-yield Ti deposition onto graphene was also investigated at the atomic-scale~\cite{Zan2012a}, but due to contaminated graphene, the authors reported the Ti nucleation exclusively on the most reactive, contaminated parts of their samples.
 Nevertheless, although the structure and properties of graphene-titanium interface are still not fully resolved~\cite{Fonseca2018}, due to the strong binding of Ti on graphene and its suitable work function, Ti is being used in device experiments as an intermediate material to fabricate electrical contacts with graphene and external circuits~\cite{Moon2012},